Introspectors API¶

 Size strategy for generating PFA recipes – this targets a given

-to produce a cross-layer energy threshold that will produce that result.- Parameters:
+relative_sizeto produce a cross-layer energy threshold that will produce that result.- Parameters:

 - class UnitSelectionStrategy[source]¶